Signalen/signalen.org/src/pages/contact.en.md

 ### Monthly Technical Steering call

 Every month contributing developer members of our community conduct a technical steering meeting to discuss technical issues or new technical developments.
 You are welcome to join this meeting by sending a request to signalen-discuss@lists.publiccode.net.
-Make sure you first [join the Signalern mailinglist](https://lists.publiccode.net/mailman/postorius/lists/signalen-discuss.lists.publiccode.net/) prior to sending a message.
+Make sure you first [join the Signalen mailinglist](https://lists.publiccode.net/mailman/postorius/lists/signalen-discuss.lists.publiccode.net/) prior to sending a message.

 ### Monthly Product Steering call